MahdAhmed2000/Web-Mobile-Hybrid-App-Development-Saylani-/JavaScript(Assignments)/README.md.txt

-Open The index.html file to view my JavaScript Assignment.
+Open The index.html file to view my JavaScript Assignments.